Though the world may still feel on hold right now, your dreams of studying or … Read more

 Students live in off-campus apartments within close walking distance to campus, and within easy access of trains and buses to take you all over the city.
-A feature of our program is an integrated housing policy with students sharing their apartment with other visiting students at SMU to promote more cultural exchange.
 The apartment complex includes a pool, tennis court, on-site laundry, TV room, cafes and a small fitness room.
 Students will be responsible for their own meals and cooking.
 Utilities and Internet are included.

-Students may sign up for many weekend activities offered by Singapore Management University – from city tours, to beer brewery visits, to food trails!
+Students may sign up for many weekend activities offered by Singapore Management University – from city tours, to brewery visits, to food trails!
 Our local staff also arranges a cultural event during the Summer program.
 The activity changes each summer based on the interests of the TEAN group.

 About Singapore Management University

 - Founded in 2000 with collaboration from world-class institutions, Singapore Management University is one of the youngest institutions in the world to achieve both AACSB and EQUIS accreditations.

-- Ranked 50th in the world for both accounting and finance, and business and management by the QS World University subject rankings 2015.
+- Ranked top 100 in the world for both accounting and finance, and business and management by the QS World University subject rankings 2019.

 - With an emphasis on globalization, SMU features full-time faculty members and industry practitioners representing more than 30 different nationalities and 84% of the university’s full-time students have gone on their own overseas program.

 - SMU’s seminar-style approach keeps classes small, stimulating, interactive and encourages critical thinking.

 - Located in the center of the city, SMU’s campus is cosmopolitan (think NYU) and features coffee shops, a library, reading rooms, art studios, sports hall, gymnasium and swimming pool.